-- Participants attend a regional or national psychology conference in the junior or senior year. - Participants present their research at a psychology conference; they apply for an A. J. Palumbo Student Research Grant to fund their travel, if applicable. - Participants maintain a 3.67 GPA in psychology courses and a 3.50 overall GPA.
+- Participants complete a research thesis (PY 405 and PY 406). - Participants complete three seminar courses offered in the department.
+Seminar courses emphasize the reading of primary source material, class discussion, and written assignments. - Participants attend a regional or national psychology conference in the junior or senior year. - Participants present their research at a psychology conference; they apply for an A. J. Palumbo Student Research Grant to fund their travel, if applicable. - Participants maintain a 3.67 GPA in psychology courses and a 3.50 overall GPA.